 After 2 EPs with similarly crude album art, this very persistanly robot supremacist band has put out their first LP.
 While one might expect clean sinewave tones from a robot band, Tsunamibots actually have a pretty trashy tone with occasional sound effects thrown in.
 Song structures are simple, easy to bounce along to and despite their forceful message, they still know how to have fun.
 Take the lighthearted beach party number "Robotic Meltdown", which even cuts loose enough to include...Read more

-The first LP from Operation: Diamond Bikini follows the example laid forth by their : generally fast and forceful surf with dash of quirky sense of humor thrown in.
+The first LP from Operation: Diamond Bikini follows the example laid forth by their first EP: generally fast and forceful surf with dash of quirky sense of humor thrown in.
 That humor usually takes the form of sound clips, which compliment the music well and don't go overboard.
 Guitar tone is generally pretty clear and staccato and have the...Read more

 This is the second LP from Winnipeg's The Catamounts.
 Though there's plenty here for the guitar nuts among us, there's an equal helping of organ - not the fun, mod go-go kind, but more of a crazed, mysterious, atmospheric kind.
 So now it's sounding like a horror surf record, and yeah it could probably sit well on your halloween playlist, but they're more about intrigue and mystery - hence covers of The Sicilian Clan and You Only Live Twice.
 It's not too deep in the fog...Read more